 “I shook up the world!”
-Famous words uttered by “The Greatest” that not only came to define Muhammad Ali himself, but also the victory of the underdog.
-No one gave Ali, then Cassius Clay, a chance to beat Sonny Liston, the monstrous and intimidating heavyweight champion of the world, the man who had twice demolished Floyd Patterson in less than a single round.
+Famous words uttered by “The Greatest” that not only came to define Muhammad Ali, but also the victory of the underdog.
+Back in 1964 no one gave Ali, then Cassius Clay, a chance to beat Sonny Liston, the monstrous and intimidating heavyweight champion of the world, the man who had twice demolished Floyd Patterson in less than a single round.
 But beat him Clay did, proving once again that the odds don’t predict the outcome.

-I have always admired the plight of the underdog, those fighters who are counted out and written off before their opportunity to compete has even arrived.
+I have always admired the plight of the underdog, the fighters who are counted out before their opportunity to compete has even arrived.
 Perhaps the primary reason is their mindset of absolute faith and determination.
-Despite the fact few give them any chance to prevail, they believe in themselves with complete conviction.
-Having that amount of self-belief is inspiring and deserves admiration because, as most of us know only too well, it’s easy to be consumed by self-doubt.
-We all have doubts about our abilities at one point or another, so to see others overcome and overpower them and go on to triumph on the grand stage of a championship boxing match, that is truly inspiring.
-That’s why underdogs deserve our respect.
-They show us that, no matter the odds or the prophecies of the naysayers, victory is always possible.
+Despite the fact few give them any chance, they believe in themselves with complete conviction.
+Having that kind of confidence is inspiring and merits admiration because for most of us, it’s all too easy to be consumed by self-doubt.
+To see someone prove all the naysayers wrong and triumph on the grand stage of a championship boxing match, that is truly inspiring.
+Underdogs show us that, no matter the odds or the prophecies of the naysayers, victory is always possible.

-So when it comes to boxing, one particular fighter whose career embodies that of the underdog and who has special significance to me is Evander Holyfield.
-I want to pay tribute to the man they call “The Real Deal” because he recently received his call to the International Boxing Hall of Fame as a member of the 2017 class.
-Holyfield’s career was often a battle against the odds, even from the beginning when he started out as a cruiserweight.
-He was a definite underdog when, in only his 12th pro fight, he challenged experienced veteran and respected champion Dwight Muhammad Qawi, who dwarfed him in regards to pro ring experience.
-Although Holyfield was younger and fresher, many thought Qawi was too big a challenge for Evander at that stage of his career.
+And when it comes to boxing, the fighter who, for me, embodies the ideal of the underdog more than any other, is Evander Holyfield, who celebrates his 59th birthday today.
+It’s easy to forget that at different times Holyfield’s amazing career was a battle against long odds, even at the beginning when he started out as a cruiserweight.
+He was a definite underdog when, in only his twelfth pro fight, he challenged experienced veteran and respected champion Dwight Muhammad Qawi, who dwarfed Evander in regards to ring experience.
+Holyfield was younger and fresher, but many thought Qawi just too big a challenge for Evander at that stage of his career.

-Those qualities would be called upon again and again in a career that saw Evander Holyfield repeatedly battle fighters who were naturally bigger and heavier.
+Those qualities would be called upon repeatedly in a career that saw Evander Holyfield battle fighters who were naturally bigger and heavier.
 Another time when Holyfield proved the doubters wrong was when he went tooth and nail with Riddick Bowe in three fights, a man who vastly outsized him in height and weight.
 In the incredible tenth round of their first battle, Bowe landed a monstrous right uppercut that jolted Holyfield’s head back and put him in a world of hurt.
-The much bigger challenger, heavier by some 30 pounds, proceeded to hammer Holyfield around the ring, unloading vicious power punches to the head and body.
+The much bigger challenger, heavier by some thirty pounds, proceeded to hammer Holyfield around the ring, unloading vicious power punches to both head and body.
 To everyone’s amazement, Evander not only remained upright but eventually turned the tide in his favor, ending the round in control and out-landing his arm-weary opponent.

 Of course there’s no better example of Holyfield’s capacity to upset the odds than the night he finally took on Iron Mike Tyson in 1996.
 Although Tyson was not the invincible force of his prime, he was still the most feared heavyweight on the planet.
-“The Real Deal” was a 17-1 underdog heading into the clash and most experts viewed his challenge of “Iron Mike” as a suicide mission, one where the question of the match wasn’t who would win, but could the challenger survive the match without serious physical damage.
+“The Real Deal” was a massive underdog heading into the clash and most experts viewed his challenge of “Iron Mike” as a suicide mission, one where the question of the fight was not who would win, but could the challenger survive without serious physical damage.
 But Evander Holyfield paid no attention to what the outsiders and skeptics believed; all he needed was to believe in himself and he did so unfailingly.

 Not only do I appreciate Evander Holyfield for his career accomplishments, but also because he is the boxer who ignited my own passion for The Sweet Science.
 I was a teenager when I read his autobiography and I was enthralled by his career and his story, the fact that he always believed in himself, and that he routinely battled bigger, heavier men and more often than not emerged victorious.
 I appreciate the plight of underdogs because, no matter what, they soldier on and overcome the odds with tremendous self-belief, an extremely enviable quality.
-And I believe that if I can maintain the same kind of determination and persistence as Evander Holyfield, I will be putting myself in the best possible position to achieve future success.
-Thank you, Evander, for the excitement and inspiration you’ve given millions of fight fans, and congratulations on your induction into Canastota! — Jamie Rebner
+And I believe that if I can muster the same kind of determination and persistence as Evander Holyfield, I will put myself in the best possible position to achieve future success.
+Thank you, Evander, for the excitement and inspiration you’ve given millions of fight fans.
+And Happy Birthday!